 These AS Numbers are referenced in a number of objects - mostly other AS Number objects in the policy statements of the "import:" and "export:" attributes and various set objects.
 We have also found a handful of route objects which don't originate from these returned AS Numbers but reference them in other attributes.
 Detailed analysis shows that around 4,000 objects are referencing these 1,900 AS Numbers.

-- We will send an email to the maintainer and contacts of the RIPE Database objects in which the returned AS Numbers are referenced, asking for the reference to be removed
+The RIPE NCC will send one email to the maintainer and contacts for the RIPE Database objects that reference returned AS Numbers, asking for these references to be removed.